 - Red, white, pink, and black currants can be eaten fresh or cooked.

 - Red and white currants have a tart, acidic flavor.
 Of the two, the white currant is sweeter.
 (White currants are actually a creamy yellow or faint pink color.)
 The red currant is tart and acidic flavored.
 Red and white currants can be eaten raw or cooked.

 - Black currants are sweet and can be eaten straight from the bush or cooked and made into jams, jellies, and juices.

 - Plant bare-root currants in spring.
-Container grown plants can be planted spring through autumn; autumn is an ideal planting time for container grown currants.
+Container-grown plants can be planted from spring through autumn; autumn is the ideal planting time for container-grown currants.

 - Currants have a bush form and can grow to 6 feet tall.

 - Black currants have the botanical name Ribes nigrum.
 Red currants and white currants have the botanical name Ribes uva-crispa.